Editorial Guidelines

 That said, we should avoid the use of ellipsis whenever possible.
 This tells the reader something is missing.
 It makes them question what has been withheld, and wonder why, rather than focus on what is before them in the story.

-em (—) and en (–) dashes
+em (—) and en (–) dashes and hyphens

-The AP stylebook refers to the em, or long dash, as just a dash.
+The AP Stylebook refers to the em, or long dash, as just a dash.
 It is used to indicate a pause in a sentence or set off a series.
 An em dash also is used for attribution at the end of quotations.
 It can be used instead of bullets in a list, instead of a parenthesis, or to replace a colon.
 An em dash is as wide as the capital letter “M”—hence its name.
 While the AP puts a space before and after its use of the em dash, the University of Miami does not use spaces around the em dash.

 • Our alumni—which includes engineers, lawyers, doctors, and teachers—are generous donors.